netjson/netjson/README.rst

 All the values of each member must be objects which further describe each component of a network device.

-Software providing this JSON format to should return all the information it able to access from the system, according to security and privacy rules defined by the device owner or network administrator.
+Software providing this JSON format to should return all the information it is able to access from the system, according to security and privacy rules defined by the device owner or network administrator.

 Software consuming this JSON format must be able to handle missing attributes.